ImtiazEpu/Custom-PHP-MVC-Framwork-/README.md

 - Run `composer install`
 - Run `npm install` or `yarn install`
 - Create a database and import the `.sql` file from `database/sql` folder.
 - This project is built on `Laravel Valet` Server.
 It will run on both `Valet` and `XAMMP` servers.
+- Run the project 😀
 ### For Laravel Valet
-- To run this project on The `Laravel Valet` server you just need to remove the project folder name from BASE_URL on the `index.php` file.
+- To run this project on the `Laravel Valet` server you just need to remove the project folder name from BASE_URL on the `index.php` file.
 Example: `const BASE_URL = '';`.